 Mini buses

-Mini buses are shared taxis which carry seven to nine passengers.
+Mini buses are shared taxis that carry seven to nine passengers.
 They are known locally as servees and can be frustrating to use as they do not follow regular timetables.
 Rather, drivers will wait until they have a full complement of passengers.
-While this is not too much of an inconvenience on popular and well-used routes where mini buses will fill up quickly, expats planning on taking more obscure routes will usually be in for a long wait.
-Once a mini bus is full, it will depart and will generally only stop along the way if a passenger asks them to.
+While this is not too inconvenient on popular and well-used routes where mini buses will fill up quickly, if you're planning to take more obscure routes, you will usually be in for a long wait.
+Once a minibus is full, it will depart and generally only stop if a passenger asks them to.

 Buses

-Expats in need of a bus service that adheres to a timetable should make use of JETT buses rather than relying on mini buses.
+JETT buses are the best option if you're looking for a bus service that adheres to a schedule.
 Apart from the benefit of predictable and reliable timing, JETT buses also offer passengers a comfortable journey with air conditioning and toilets onboard.

 Taxis in Jordan

-A popular and cost-effective way of getting around, taxis are the main form of transport for many in Jordan, especially in Amman.
-Taxis are typically yellow in colour.
+Taxis are a popular and cost-effective way of getting around Jordan.
+They are the main form of transport for many in Jordan, especially in Amman.
+Taxis are typically yellow with green Arabic writing.

-If the taxi has a meter, make sure the driver turns it on as this will usually be cheaper than paying a set price for the ride.
-Although metered taxis are abundant in Amman, taxis in the rest of Jordan seldom have meters, in which case it is necessary to negotiate a flat fare before getting into the taxi.
+If the taxi has a meter, ensure the driver turns it on, as this will usually be cheaper than paying a set price.
+Although metered taxis are abundant in Amman, taxis in the rest of Jordan seldom have meters, which is necessary to negotiate a flat fare before getting into the taxi.

 When negotiating a fare for a group, taxi drivers are notorious for quoting a seemingly low price for the ride and later claiming that the quoted price was per person.
 Be sure to clarify this before accepting.